M.A. Educational Psychology, (Counseling & Student Personnel Psychology Program)

 Research & Discovery

-As an engaged scholar, I want to contribute to the social good and improve the human condition through Diversity Science.
+As an engaged scholar, I want to contribute to the social good and improve the human condition.
+My areas of interests include Diversity Science and Prevention Science.
 Diversity Science encompasses research on populations including racial/ethnic minorities, persons with disabilities, individuals with minority sexual orientations, and diverse socio-economic classes.
-With a focus on African Americans, particularly in educational settings, I seek to promote optimal development of those from groups that have been historically disadvantaged.
-The African American Student Network (AFAM) is one cornerstone of my research.
+With a focus on African Americans, particularly in educational settings, I seek to promote cultural health and optimal development of those from groups that have been historically disadvantaged.
+Currently I am interested in fostering posttraumatic growth in the face of racial trauma.

 What can students expect from me?